Click to open network menu

 After a certain number of fights, two players, starting from the bottom (8th-1st), compete to obtain a unit/item of their choosing.
 Fully built items may sometimes appear on the carousel.
 This is random, but can be game changing.

-The first Carousel is a free-for-all, and it may influence what you get later in the game depending on the unit or item you select.
+It may influence what you get later in the game depending on the unit or item you select.
 All of the items a unit you've picked up has from the carousel will be immediately detached upon returning to your board.
-This is one of the many QoL changes implemented in the (8.5) patch, which you can read of below.
+This is one of the many QoL changes implemented back in set 8.5 that was desperately needed.

 CAROUSEL PORTALS